SAFETY FIRST, PEOPLE!

 SAFE HANDLING PROCEDURES

 By purchasing our paint, you agree to be a responsible adult and use the product on paper as intended.
 Paints should be handled with appropriate caution, only by people who are able to read, understand, and follow the safety precautions.
+Keep out of reach of children, pets, and those known to make bad decisions.

 Do not ingest or aspirate paint or related dust or liquid.